 - A high temperature (fever) suddenly develops.
 The child can be flushed, irritable, and unwell with the fever.
 The temperature can be as high as 40°C. The fever typically lasts 3-4 days and then drops quickly back to normal.

 - A rash usually appears when the fever subsides, when the child is getting better.
 Small pink spots appear.
 They usually start on the body and then spread to the arms and legs.
 The rash does not usually develop on the face.
-The rash usually lasts for about 12 to 14 hours.
+The rash usually lasts for about 1-2 days.

 - A sore throat may develop and the child may go off their food.